-A look at my TdY with a gadgety twist
+A look at my TdY with a gadget twist

 I have just returned home after family visits and the long course at the Tour de Yorkshire.
 The course is 80ish miles (129km and over 2km of vertical) taking in the varied and beautiful Yorkshire countryside on, what was, a perfect-to-slightly hot and windless day.

-Results: Here at https://letour.yorkshire.com/maserati-tour-de-yorkshire-ride/results/2018/ there seems to be some people with times allocated to the wrong distance.
+Results: Here at https://letour.yorkshire.com/maserati-tour-de-yorkshire-ride/results/2018/ there seem to be some people with times allocated to the wrong distance.
 Or I’m getting slow.

 Recommendation?: Definitely worth doing once.
 If you are local it would be a sensible annual event but too far to become an annual pilgrimage for me from London.

-I witnessed a crash and witnessed a near crash and saw the aftermath of a crash.
-In my opinion the organisers need to pay a little more attention to marking some of the more notable hazards on the course.
-After all there is a wide range of ability of rider present.
+I witnessed a crash and witnessed a near-crash and saw the aftermath of a crash.
+In my opinion, the organisers need to pay a little more attention to marking some of the more notable hazards on the course.
+After all, there is a wide range of abilities of riders present.

 I had a bit of a scare with my Favero Assioma (review ed here) power meter pedals.
 I have the new V2.05 firmware which claims market-leading 1% accuracy.
 That all seemed fine but ‘someone‘ in my house had ‘tidied up the charging connectors‘.
 I’d not charged them for a month or so and was nervous about running out of juice.
 As it turned out I got a battery low warning during the ride but all was good – that message is supposed to appear when there is about 10% of the charge left.
 (On returning home I found the connectors).
 I’ve got no idea if the new, more accurate firmware made any difference.
 It may well have done if you read about the scenarios where it might make a difference.